 “Please, come and rest yourselves,” he invited, oblivious to the gesture.
 Merlin motioned to his crew to follow, but Durant elected to stay back to close and lock the ship when the unloading was done.

-After the others had filed out of the bay, the large grizzly bear stood watching the single Kastan unload the cargo.
+After the others had filed out of the bay, the large grizzly bear stood out at the top of the ramp watching the single Kastan grabbing the last of the cargo.
 The alien handled the material with the competence of years of steady performance, seeming to dance in the heavy mechanical suit.
-Then his attention was drawn away by a shaft of white light the sliced into the dome, and a single ship entering the protected area inside.
-Durant could make out a faint trace of grey lines running to the ship’s hull and decided that those were the attractor beam emissions.
+Then his attention was drawn away by a shaft of white light that sliced into the dome, and a single ship entering the protected area inside.
+Durant could make out a faint trace of gray lines running to the ship’s hull and decided that those were the control emissions.
 But as the new ship moved toward its compartment, something strange happened.

-The unloading Kastan turned abruptly as the sound of engines flared in the center space, and the clumsy black vessel began to shudder.
+The Kastan guided his loader and the full pallet out of the ship, but when he got down to the ground floor.
+He looked up abruptly as the sound of engines flared in the center space, and the clumsy black vessel began to shudder.
 The soft blue lights of the port suddenly went red, and an alarm sounded, piercing and shrill.

-A moment later, a thunderous roar shook the NIDAS as the cube filled with flame and slashing shrapnel and the ship blew apart inside the containment field.
+A moment later, a thunderous roar shook the NIDAS when the cube filled with flame and slashing shrapnel as the ship blew apart inside the containment field.
 A billowing, scorching cloud smashed against the energy field, boiling uselessly against the defensive wall until, its rage spent, it evaporated into a cloud of thick black smoke.

 The clatter of running feet and raised voices, shouts and warnings filled the air as an emergency crew sped to handle the situation.

 “Terrorist,” came the eccentric Kastani accent.
 The loader driver continued, “From the planet Brandt, they continue to attack us supposedly in the name of one of their gods.
 They think us abominations so they hire other alien ships to do this.”